UbaidullahMOmer/WeatherApp/README.md

 # WeatherApp
-Create a Weather App using React js or API
+# I create a Weather App using React js or API
+# In this app I learn some new React js concepts